Dynamic Selection in Algorithmic Decision-making: Background

 \section{Background}

-Consider an agent who makes a sequence of decisions over a time horizon of $T$ periods.
-At each time $t=1,\ldots,T$, the agent observes a vector of covariates $\BFv_t\in\Real^p$, takes an action (i.e., pulls an arm) $a_t\in \calA=\{1,\ldots,M\}$ with $M\geq 2$ being a fixed positive integer, and receives a \emph{random} reward $R_t$:
+Consider an agent who follows an algorithm to make a sequence of decisions over a time horizon of $T$ periods.
+At each time $t=1,\ldots,T$, the agent observes a vector of covariates $\BFv_t\in\Real^p$, takes an action (i.e., pulls an arm) $a_t\in \{1,\ldots,K\}$ with $K\geq 2$, and receives a \emph{random} reward $R_t$: